History of Cuba: Escalation of the war

-The USS Maine incident
+USS Maine incident

-The Cuban struggle for independence had captured the North American imagination for years and newspapers had been agitating for intervention with sensational stories of Spanish atrocities against the native Cuban population.
-Americans came to believe that Cuba's battle with Spain resembled United States's Revolutionary War.
-This continued even after Spain replaced Weyler and said it changed its policies, and the North American public opinion was very much in favor of intervening in favor of the Cubans.
+The Cuban struggle for independence had captured the North American imagination for years and newspapers had been agitating for intervention with sensational stories of Spanish atrocities.
+Americans came to believe that Cuba's battle with Spain resembled the United States's Revolutionary War.
+North American public opinion was very much in favor of intervening for the Cubans.

 In January 1898, a riot by Cuban-Spanish loyalists against the new autonomous government broke out in Havana, leading to the destruction of the printing presses of four local newspapers which published articles critical of the Spanish Army.
 The U.S. Consul-General cabled Washington, fearing for the lives of Americans living in Havana.
-In response, the battleship USS Maine was sent to Havana in the last week of January.
+In response, the battleship USS Maine was sent to Havana.
 On 15 February 1898, the Maine was destroyed by an explosion, killing 268 crewmembers.
-The cause of the explosion has not been clearly established to this day, but the incident focused American attention on Cuba, and President William McKinley and his supporters could not stop Congress from declaring war to "liberate" Cuba.

-In an attempt to appease the United States, the colonial government took two steps that had been demanded by President McKinley: it ended the forced relocation policy and offered negotiations with the independence fighters.
-However, the truce was rejected by the rebels and the concessions proved too late and too ineffective.
-Madrid asked other European powers for help; they refused and said Spain should back down.
+The cause of the explosion has not been clearly established, but the incident focused American attention on Cuba, and President William McKinley and his supporters could not stop Congress from declaring war to "liberate" Cuba.
+In an attempt to appease the United States, the colonial government ended the forced relocation policy and offered negotiations with the independence fighters.
+However, the truce was rejected by the rebels and the concessions proved too late.
+Madrid asked other European powers for help; they refused.

-On 11 April 1898, McKinley asked Congress for authority to send U.S. Armed Forces troops to Cuba for the purpose of ending the civil war there.
-On 19 April, Congress passed joint resolutions (by a vote of 311 to 6 in the House and 42 to 35 in the Senate) supporting Cuban independence and disclaiming any intention to annex Cuba, demanding Spanish withdrawal, and authorizing the president to use as much military force as he thought necessary to help Cuban patriots gain independence from Spain.
-This was adopted by resolution of Congress and included from Senator Henry Teller the Teller Amendment, which passed unanimously, stipulating that "the island of Cuba is, and by right should be, free and independent".
-The amendment disclaimed any intention on the part of the United States to exercise jurisdiction or control over Cuba for other than pacification reasons, and confirmed that the armed forces would be removed once the war is over.
-Senate and Congress passed the amendment on 19 April, McKinley signed the joint resolution on 20 April and the ultimatum was forwarded to Spain.
+On 11 April 1898, McKinley asked Congress for authority to send U.S. Armed Forces troops to Cuba for the purpose of ending the civil war.
+On 19 April, Congress passed joint resolutions supporting Cuban independence and disclaiming any intention to annex Cuba, demanding Spanish withdrawal, and authorizing military force to help Cuban patriots gain independence.
+This included from Senator Henry Teller the Teller Amendment, which passed unanimously, stipulating that "the island of Cuba is, and by right should be, free and independent".
+The amendment disclaimed any intention on the part of the United States to exercise jurisdiction or control over Cuba for other than pacification reasons.
 War was declared on 20/21 April 1898.